innodatalabs/redlite/docs/custom.md

 2. A function or method that takes `expected` and `actual` strings and outputs score.

-3. Score is a `float` value in the range `0.0` -- `1.0`.
+3. Score is a `float` value in the range `0.0`--`1.0`.
 Larger score mens better performance.

 ### Writing your metric code

-Just like with the models, there are two common ways to implement metric: compose from a function, or subclass `NamedMetric`.
+Just like with the models, there are two common ways to implement a metric: compose from a function, or subclass `NamedMetric`.

 Lets write a metric that outputs `1.0` if `expected` and `actual` strings have the same length, and